Asabeneh/30-Days-Of-JavaScript/11_Day_Destructuring_and_spreading/11_day_destructuring_and_spreading.md

       ]
   ```

 4. Copy the student object to newStudent without mutating the original object.
-In the new object add the following ?
+In the new object add the following:

 - Add Bootstrap with level 8 to the front end skill sets
 - Add Express with level 9 to the back end skill sets